 What these customers would do when a low-cost bundle was offered to them was line up several similar price bundles in the market (Verizon and alternative).
 They then compare the prices and buy the lowest priced offer (i.e., a basic competitive pricing strategy).
 They would only return if Version’s bundle price strategy were the lowest price.

 So Verizon decided to use a problem specific price bundle strategy to change how customers bought from them.
-Rather than focus the bundle on lowest price and reducing costs over time; they developed a product price bundle of iPad + accessories that they knew customers need to solve a specific problem.
+Rather than focusing the bundle on lowest price and reducing costs over time, they developed a product price bundle of iPad + accessories that they knew customers need to solve a specific problem.

 Optimise your marketing mix.
 Bundling is an attractive option and your customers want individual products to varying degrees.

-The more segments you have and the more products and services you have.
+The more segments you have, the more products and services you have.
 Also, the more critical it is that you understand the customers’ underlying willingness before putting the bundles together.

 - Sales Effectiveness (7)